Davido264/.dotfiles/initerary.md

 - Create installation script

+- [ ] Check editorconfig support on NVIM

-- Setup a final waybar config
+- [ ] Setup a final waybar config
+    - [ ] Add gtk native icons to waybar (need to modify source code)
+    - Is ags a better option overall? 🤔

 # Require more planing